-- Sanitary disposal units are available in the toilet in the Key Stage 2 corridor. - Pupils can access sanitary products from the toilet in the Key Stage 2 corridor.

-When a pupil starts menstruating in the Academy, we will support them on-site and inform parents.
-Our RSHE programme covers basic information about menstruation in year 4 to all pupils, with more detailed input in years 5 and 6.
-If your child has difficulties managing their periods at the Academy please contact Lisa Sellers or Andrea Collins for support via enquiries@manorfarmacademy.org
+- Sanitary disposal units are available in one of the KS2 toilet blocks and the disabled toilet - Pupils can access sanitary products from the disabled toilets - When a pupil starts menstruating in the academy, we will support them on-site and inform parents. - Our RSHE programme covers basic information about menstruation in year 4, with more detailed input in years 5 and 6.
+If your child has difficulties managing their periods at the academy please contact their class teacher for support.